Maite Oronoz Rodríguez: Associate Justice

-On June 4, 2014, Gov. Alejandro García Padilla nominated Oronoz Rodríguez to the Supreme Court of Puerto Rico, following Associate Justice Liana Fiol Matta's nomination as chief justice.
+On June 4, 2014, Governor Alejandro García Padilla nominated Oronoz Rodríguez to the Supreme Court of Puerto Rico, following Associate Justice Liana Fiol Matta's nomination as chief justice.
 She was confirmed by the Senate on June 23, 2014.
 She was finally sworn in on July 15, 2014.

 During her swearing in ceremony, Oronoz Rodríguez declared that her "commitment will always be with those who demand justice, regardless of race, color, gender, nationality, social origin or condition, sexual orientation or identity, or political or religious ideals."

 Chief Justice

 Following the retirement of Chief Justice Fiol Matta, Gov. García Padilla nominated Oronoz Rodríguez to replace her on February 12, 2016.
 Three former Chief Justices expressed their support for Oronoz Rodríguez's nomination: José Andreu García, Hernández Denton, and Fiol Matta.
 After being confirmed by the Senate of Puerto Rico on February 22, 2016, she was sworn in as chief justice the same day.

 Oronoz Rodríguez was a member of the Board of Directors of the Conference of Chief Justices from 2021 to 2022 and participates in the Court Management and Public Engagement, Trust and Confidence Committee of this organization.
 She is also a collaborator of the Fairness and Awareness Work Group of the Blueprint for Racial Justice to address issues central to the justice system.
 In 2021, together with U.S. Supreme Court Justice Sonia Sotomayor, she addressed over 157 judges from Latin America as part of a United States Department of Justice training program for the judiciaries of the Western Hemisphere.

 In 2018 she received the “LLSA IMPACTO Award” in recognition for her leadership, commitment to public service and justice for all.
-She was awarded the National Center for State Courts’ 2018 Distinguished Service Award for her leadership overseeing the restoration of court services following hurricanes Irma and María.
+She was awarded the National Center for State Courts’ 2018 Distinguished Service Award for her leadership overseeing the restoration of court services following hurricanes Irma and Maria.

 In 2021, she became the first woman to chair the Senate and Representative Congressional Districts Constitutional Review Board.
 In 2022, she assumed the Pro Tempore Presidency of the Central American and Caribbean Judicial Council.